lab-cosmo/librascal/docs/source/intro.rst

 Musil, Markus Stricker, Max Veit, and Michael Willatt.

-This documentation has been contributed by Chiheb Ben Mahmoud, Michele Ceriotti, Klim Goldshtein, Till Junge, Markus Stricker, Félix Musil, and is currently maintained by Max Veit.
+This documentation has been contributed by Chiheb Ben Mahmoud, Michele Ceriotti, Federico Giberti, Klim Goldshtein, Till Junge, Markus Stricker, Félix Musil, and is currently maintained by Max Veit.

 Contents